 These festive cut-out keto gingerbread cookies require only a few basic low carb ingredients:

 - Almond flour and Coconut flour – Using both low carb flour gives these cookies the perfect texture.

-- Powdered Sweetener – I usually use Erythritol, but Monk fruit is also a great choice.
+- Powdered Sweetener – I usually use Erythritol, Swerve, Monk Fruit, or Allulose.

-- Eggs – Always let the eggs get to room temperature before using them in keto desserts.
+- Eggs – Always allow the eggs to get to room temperature before using them in keto desserts.
 It greatly reduces the eggy taste and makes the dough easier to work with.

 - Cream cheese – Replace with mascarpone cheese.
 Either works beautifully to add richness to the cookies.
 Mascarpone will give a slightly creamier texture.